Vehrik/FarOut/Characters/Traits.md

     You may also designate Damage as Simple when the first point is bought.
-    Doing so incurs an additional cost of 5 EXO, and disqualifies the Trait from having all other properties except Range and Core Damage, but this allows you to utilize the Trait as if it was a normal Weapon.
+    Doing so incurs an additional cost of 5 EXO, and disqualifies the Trait from having any other properties except Range and Core Damage, but this allows you to utilize the Trait as if it was a normal Weapon.
 Traits with Simple Damage can also benefit from Reach.